-Administrative revisions with a public meeting shall be reviewed and acted upon by the Planning Director, in consultation with the Town Engineer and other staff, as applicable, after a noticed public meeting has been conducted regarding the proposed change.
-The applicant is responsible for conducting the public meeting to seek community input on the proposed administrative revision.
-At least 15 days prior to the public meeting, the applicant shall mail notice of the public meeting to all property owners within 300 feet of the land area included in the revision request.
-After the public meeting, a summary of comments shall be prepared by the applicant and submitted to the Planning Director.
+Administrative revisions with a neighborhood meeting shall be reviewed and acted upon by the Planning Director, in consultation with the Town Engineer and other Town staff, as applicable, after a noticed neighborhood meeting has been conducted regarding the proposed change.
+The applicant is responsible for conducting the neighborhood meeting to seek community input on the proposed administrative revision.
+At least 15 days prior to the neighborhood meeting, the applicant shall mail notice of the neighborhood meeting to all property owners within 300 feet of the land area included in the revision request.
+After the neighborhood meeting, a summary of comments shall be prepared by the applicant and submitted to the Planning Director.

-3) Procedures for Administrative Revisions to the Specific Plan
+Procedures for an Administrative Revision to the Specific Plan